 An urn is not required by law.
 However, a simple urn is included in your package and other options are available.
 An urn may be desired if there is to be a memorial service or the cremated remains are to be interred in a cemetery.

 No, a casket is not required for cremation.
-All that is required by state law is a rigid container which is cremated with the body.
+All that is required by state law is a rigid container that is cremated with the body.

 No, embalming is not required and it is against the law for a funeral home to tell you otherwise.
 We will keep your loved one in a secure & refrigerated environment as a substitute for embalming.